GoodShifter/goodshifter-website-jekyll/en/_posts/2023-06-06-healthy-eating-tip-swap-from-flavoured-yoghurt-to-plain-yoghurts-with-fresh-fruits.md

 ---
 lang-ref: fruit-yoghurt
 slug: "Yoghurt with fruits are better than fruit-flavoured yoghurt "
-title: "Healthy eating tip : swap from flavoured yoghurt to plain yoghurts with fresh fruits! "
+title: "Healthy eating tip : swap from flavoured yoghurt to plain yoghurt with fresh fruits! "
 description: Eating unsweetened plain yoghurt with fresh fruits is an healthier choice compared to fruit-flavoured yoghurt